St. Bonaventure University

 Broadcast Journalism Program

-The major in broadcast journalism takes advantage of our many industry connections and offers a structured way for students interested in broadcast-related careers to approach our curriculum.
+The major in Broadcast Journalism takes advantage of our many industry connections and offers a structured way for students interested in broadcast-related careers to approach our curriculum.

 Logo for the Accrediting Council on Education in Journalism and Mass Communication

-Like all Jandoli School of Communication programs, broadcast journalism is accredited by the Accrediting Council on Education in Journalism and Mass Communications.
+Like all Jandoli School of Communication programs, Broadcast Journalism is accredited by the Accrediting Council on Education in Journalism and Mass Communications.

 In this age of heightened scrutiny of all forms of media, there is a demand for young professionals equipped with the skills, vision and ethics to handle the rigors of the job.